 * Todar's Online Textbook of Bacteriology, from Kenneth Todar, University of Wisconsin-Madison. http://www.textbookofbacteriology.net.

-* Grapes of Staph, from G Kaiser, Community College of Baltimore County (MD). http://student.ccbcmd.edu/~gkaiser/goshp.html.
+* Grapes of Staph, from G Kaiser, Community College of Baltimore County (Maryland). http://faculty.ccbcmd.edu/~gkaiser/goshp.html.
 Choose Lecture Guide or Laboratory Manual.

 Online textbooks of medical microbiology: